|Nutritional Guidelines (per serving)|

 Remove from heat.
 Do a taste-test for saltiness, adding more fish sauce or soy sauce until desired taste is achieved.
 If you happen to over-salt the dish, add a squeeze or two of lime juice.

-*Note: Vegetarians/vegans may omit the egg without losing the flavour or nutrients of this great dish (cashews provide the main protein source).
+*Note: Vegetarians/vegans may omit the egg without losing the flavor or nutrients of this great dish (cashews provide the main protein source).